backstage/backstage/docs/deployment/flightcontrol.md

 # Deployment Via Dashboard

-1. First upload your project on Github
+1. Create a new project from the Flightcontrol Dashboard

+2. Select the GitHub repo for your Backstage project

-2. Select `GUI` as the config type:
+3. Select `GUI` as the config type:

-3. Then, choose `+ Add Web Server (Fargate)` under Services before entering the following server information:
+4. Then, choose `+ Add Web Server (Fargate)` under Services before entering the following server information:

 | Field Name        | Value             |
 | ----------------- | ----------------- |